Show of hands, who feels like they have too much to do and not enough time to get it all done? Yeah, me too!

 - To keep a running list of tasks or jobs that need to completed.
 This master list is one that I will keep in my planner and pull out when I have some free time or when I’m sitting down to plan out my month.
 When something comes up that needs my attention or if I notice something that needs to be done around the house, I write it down on these lists.
 I keep different lists for different areas of my life so that I can prioritize and spread out the tasks.
 These lists won’t find their way into my recycle bin until everything is crossed off them or I’ve transferred all the undone items to a new list.

-At the beginning of each month I sit down with my lists and see if there any season tasks that need attention that month.
+At the beginning of each month, I sit down with my lists and see if there are any seasonal tasks that need attention that month.
 Then I pick at least one item from each life area and schedule a day to get it done.
-Through out the month when I have some free time or I’m in the mood to tackle something in a certain area, I pull out my list and see what I can do.
+Throughout the month when I have some free time or I’m in the mood to tackle something in a certain area, I pull out my list and see what I can do.

-Because I use my master to do list in part of my planning process and refer to it throughout the month it has help create this internal understanding that if I put something on that list I’m not going to just forget about it, unlike with a brain dump.
+Because I use my master to-do list as part of my planning process and refer to it throughout the month it has helped create this internal understanding that if I put something on that list I’m not going to just forget about it, unlike with a brain dump.
 This tool can really help to keep your thoughts less scattered and allow you to focus more on the things that need your attention.